 On-site verification was carried out in two food business operations to assess their compliance with the requirements of Commission Regulation (EC) No 2073/2005 on microbiological criteria for foodstuffs and to verify the effectiveness of official controls in this regard.
-The first business selected for on-site verification produced a range of ready-to-eat products and so was conducting product testing and environmental monitoring for Listeria monocytogenes.
-The second business was a slaughter and cutting plant, which also produces minced meat as well as meat preparations and products.
-An approach involving absence of sampling had been applied to this establishment.
-A reassessment of throughput was carried out in July 2017, as the production of minced beef and sausages had been consistently increasing.
-This resulted in the County Veterinary Officer notifying the food business operator to conduct testing of minced beef and sausages at a reduced sampling frequency, in line with the guidance from the Cross-Agency Hygiene Package Implementation Working Group.
-The food business operator had commenced the product testing in the months prior to the audit.
+The first establishment selected was a slaughter and cutting plant which was conducting testing at a reduced sampling frequency.
+The second establishment selected produced a range of ready-to-eat and non-ready-to-eat products and so was conducting product testing and environmental monitoring for Listeria monocytogenes.
+The food business operator for the second establishment was not available to the audit team at the time of the on-site verification.